Stock Exchange: Do Not Invest In Bitcoin, Trade It!

 Blue Harbinger: Well, I know Sally Beauty is a specialty retailer and distributor of professional beauty supplies, but I am not a customer.
 They do hair care and color, nails, skin, accessories.

-Holmes: Well the stock’s dip over the last month is the sort of set up I like to see.
+Holmes: Well, the stock’s dip over the last month is the sort of set up I like to see.
 From the chart below you can see it is below its 50-day and 200-day moving averages.
 And it has attractive upside over the next six weeks.

-BH: Interesting pick Holmes.
+BH: Interesting pick, Holmes.
 I have mixed feelings on this one.
 On the one hand, Sally Beauty is a retailer located in shopping malls.
 People aren’t going to malls so much anymore because service stinks (in my opinion) and it’s easier to just buy stuff online.
 I believe comps have been mostly flat for Sally Beauty.
 But on the other hand, Sally Beauty still generates a lot of revenue and it’s consistently profitable.
 The contrarian in me likes to buy stocks that are out of favor.
 This stock’s price has essentially been cut in half since early 2016.
 For some fundamental perspective, here is a look at Chuck Carnevale’s very useful FastGraph.

 Holmes: I am happy you’re considering the fundamentals, Blue Harbinger.
 But I am a trader, and my typical holding period is about 6-weeks, so I’ll be in and out of this one before the long-term valuation story plays out.
 I am attracted by the current price (i.e. it has upside).